datagero/adapters-efficiency-lane/README.md

 ### Components
 - **Adapter Training Setup**: Involves initializing a RoBERTa model with an added adapter and a matching classification head for the specific dataset.
 - **Optuna Integration**: Utilizes Optuna for hyperparameter tuning to optimize the training process, focusing on learning rates and batch sizes.
-- **Pipeline Testing**: A `TextClassificationPipeline` is used to test the adapter's performance on sample text, ensuring that the model functions as expected after training.
+- **Adapter Fusion**: A POC is build that supports the fuse of two distinct adapters, showcasing the multi-task and transfer learning capabilities of adapters.

 ### Execution
 To execute this demo, ensure the model, adapter, and training configurations are correctly set up.
 The training process is managed by the `AdapterTrainer`, which focuses solely on adapting the newly added components.
-After training, the adapter can be saved locally or pushed to the Adapter-Hub for broader accessibility.
+After training, the adapter can be saved locally or pushed to the [Adapter-Hub](https://adapterhub.ml/) for broader accessibility.

 Similar to finetuning, you can run commands such as the below to train adapters.

     ```bash
     python cs_7643_efficiencylane/demo/adapters/training_adapters.py roberta-base --dataset_name citation_intent --adapter_config_name seq_bn --study_suffix adapter_fusion_test --config_path ../../training_configs --config_name roberta-base --parallelism 0 --overwrite 1 --job_sequence 1
     ```